happysnail2357/KeyFileMonitor/README.md

 # Key File Monitor

-## Compilation Instructions
+## Build Instructions

-`pyinstaller.exe .\main.py --noconsole -n keyfilemonitor`
+Pyinstaller will be used to create an executable that can be distributed easily.

+`pyinstaller --onefile --windowed --icon=eye_key_icon.ico -n keyfilemonitor main.py`